BosslandGmbH/HBRelog/README.md

 * Task system.

 ### Installation
+You can either download and build the source using Visual Studio (project file is from VS2013) or download the binaries from [here](https://github.com/highvoltz/HBRelog/releases/latest).
-There is no installer, simply download the binaries from [here](https://github.com/highvoltz/HBRelog/releases/latest), extract zip into any folder and run the HBRelog executable.
+There is no installer, simply extract zip into any folder and run the HBRelog executable.